3 May 2016 - Updated with an offical response from Yakult at the bottom of the article.

 In a nutshell, probiotics are good and we should be ingesting them.
 Drinking our probiotics in sugar laden, ultra processed drinks encased in plastic is perhaps not the best method.
 Instead, eating fermented foods are a much more healthier and cheaper option.

 Unsure what foods to eat?
 CLICK HERE to download my FREE top probiotic guide.

 Failing that, a supplement should be considered.
 A quality supplement with a broad range of probiotic strains that doesn't require refrigeration and that comes in a acid-resistant capsule such as Thorne Floramend would be the next best option.

 Do you drink daily Probiotic drinks?
 Were you aware of all the sugar in them?
 And after reading this, will you continue to buy them?
 I'd love to know your thoughts after reading this blog.

 I was fortunate enough to be contacted by Yakult Australia in regards to this article.
-After some back and forth communciation - including me pressing them for explainations on their ingrediant and manufacturing decisions Yakult Australia decided to send me (and you readers) an offical statement in response to the questions I sent them and the statements made within this article.
+After some back and forth communication - including me pressing them for explanations on their ingredient and manufacturing decisions Yakult Australia decided to send me (and you readers) an offical statement in response to the questions I sent them and the statements made within this article.